 CORNELIA W. CONANT (Hamilton, NY.
 Feb.
 12, 1834 – NYC April 4, 1919)

-Thomas Jefferson Conant (1802-1891) was doubtless the foremost Hebrew scholar of his time in America.
-In 1830, he married Hannah O’Brien Chaplin (1809-1865), an American biblical scholar.
-She became an able assistant of her husband in his Hebrew studies.
+Thomas Jefferson Conant (1802-1891) was, without doubt, the greatest American Hebrew scholar of his time.
+In 1830 he married Hannah O’Brien Chaplin (1809-1865), an American biblical scholar.
+She effectively assisted her husband in his Hebrew studies.

 They had ten children: Roger, Cornelia (or Caroline), Blandina, Carrie (or Chara), Mary, Susan, Marcia, Thomas, Stillman and John.

-Cornelia W. Conant was living, with her lady artist friend Mary L. Stone, 7 rue de la Beauvette (Beauvette street).
-Their beloved and dedicated maid was a local lady named Fanny.
+Cornelia W. Conant resided, with her friend and artist Mary L. Stone, at 7 rue de la Beauvette.
+Their lovely, devoted employee was a village woman named Fanny.

-Cornelia W. Conant went back to the same place, on August 1st 1896, with her two sisters Blandina and Carrie.
+Cornelia W. Conant returned to the same location on August 1, 1896 accompanied by her two sisters Blandina and Carrie.

-While painting in Ecouen, she participated in several “Salon de Paris”, exhibiting:
+During her stay in Écouen, she participated in several Paris Salons, exhibiting:

-In 1888, Cornelia W. Conant (a watercolor) and Mary L. Stone exhibited in the Museum of Fine Arts.
+In 1888, Cornelia W. Conant (a watercolor) and Marie L. Stone exhibited at the Museum of Fine Arts.

-In 1894, she was on the membership Department of the paintings committee of the Brooklyn Institute of Arts and Sciences.
-She showed works at the Brooklyn Art Association and the National Academy of Design.
+In 1894, she was a member of the committee of the Department of Paintings of the Brooklyn Institute of Arts and Sciences.
+She exhibited at the Brooklyn Art Association and the National Academy of Design.